 - District maps

 - Lists of Elected Officials

 - Information on Political Parties

-- Election Guidebooks "When and How to Call an Election for Local Jurisdictions;" "How to Place a Measure on the Ballot;" "Election Services For Voters With Specific Needs;" "How to Do a County Initiative;" "Guide to Writing Arguments, Rebuttals, and Analyses;" "Recall Guide for County, School District, Special District and Local Judicial Offices;" "How to Fill a Vacancy;" and more.
+- Election Guidebooks "When and How to Call an Election for Local Jurisdictions;" "How to Place a Measure on the Ballot;" "Election Services For Voters With Specific Needs;" "How to Do a County Initiative;" "Guide to Writing Arguments, Rebuttals, and Analyses;" "Recall Guide for State and Local Officials;" "How to Fill a Vacancy;" and more.

 - Election Officer Applications and Information

 - Results from Past Elections

 - Voter Registration and Turnout History

-Candidate Checklist: July 15 - August 9
+Candidate Checklist: July 14 - August 8

-Listed below is a description of the various mandatory and optional forms to be filed for candidates running for school or special districts in the November 5, 2024, Election.
+Listed below is a description of the various mandatory and optional forms to be filed for candidates running for special districts in the November 4, 2025, Election.
 It is the obligation of the candidate, incumbents, and challengers, to ensure that filing requirements and deadlines have been met.
 All candidates are urged to file the required documents as early as possible to avoid a last-minute rush, confusion, or misunderstanding.
 Additionally, it is recommended that the candidate files all documents personally; however, you may authorize someone else to pick up documents by appointment on your behalf.